 WEAU or WQOW?
-An Overview of Eau Claire TV and News Options
+An Overview of Eau Claire News and TV Options

 While digital media has shifted from being primarily produced by media production companies into the internet age where news and entertainment are produced by a higher number of online outlets and individuals, local tv still remains an important part of a community.

-Eau Claire’s two local mainstream news stations, WEAU and WQOW have been serving the Eau Claire area and west central Wisconsin for many many years.
+Two local mainstream Eau Claire news stations, WEAU and WQOW have been serving the Eau Claire area and west central Wisconsin for many many years.

 They highlight the issues, celebrations, tragedies, and milestones in our area with high quality journalism and storytelling.